Computer Science

 • IELTS – 6 and above

-• GCSE English Language “O” Level – C and above
+• IB English Standard Level (SL) – 5 and above

 Course assessment usually comprises of a comprehensive final exam and continuous assessment.
-Continuous assessment can include amongst others, mid-terms, projects etc.
+Continuous assessment can include amongst others, mid-terms, projects and class participation.

 Letter grades are calculated based on the weight of the final exam and the continuous assessment and the actual numerical marks obtained in these two assessment components.
 Based on the course grades the student’s semester grade point average (GPA) and cumulative point average (CPA) are calculated.